 PHOENIX GODDESS TEMPLE TIMELINE

-2008 Elise founded the Phoenix Goddess Temple in Phoenix, Arizona.
+2008: Elise founded the Phoenix Goddess Temple in a residence in Scottsdale, Arizona.

-2011 Local police raided the temple based on allegations that the church was a brothel.
+2011: Local police in Phoenix raided the temple based on allegations that the church was a brothel.
+Numerous arrests of Temple affiliates were made; the Temple was shut down.

 “We help people recognize, sense, play with, direct and finally master their life force energy.”